pinojs/pino-elasticsearch/README.md

 })
 ```

-And if you're using elastic cloud, you can pass an `apiKey` instead:
+Alternatively you can pass an `apiKey` instead:
 ```js
 const pinoElastic = require('pino-elasticsearch')